pwalczysko/omero-guide-upload/docs/import-cli.rst

 Bulk Import using the CLI
 =========================

 In this example, we show how to combine several import strategies using a configuration file.
-This is a strategy heavily used to import data to https://idr.openmicroscopy.org/.
+This is a strategy heavily used to import data to IDR.

 We import two folders named *siRNA-HeLa* and *condensation*.